Record II of The Long Scroll, Text No. 6.

 What is the mind like?
 It is only your mind-consciousness brush painting and creating these interpretations.
 You yourself bring on the anxiety, you yourself bring on the fear; but in reality there is neither sin nor merit within the stone.
 Your mind itself creates these notions.
 It is as if someone were to paint the forms of yaksas, ghosts, dragons and tigers.
 He paints them himself, but then when looks at them he becomes afraid.
 In the painting there is ultimately nothing to be feared; it is only your mind-consciousness brush discriminating and creating these notions.
 How could there be a single thing?
 It is always your false thoughts creating these notions.

 (Broughton pp. 42-43)

 Record III, Text No. 7

 77. The nun Yuan-chi says: All dharmas are nonreacting.
 They are intrinsically liberated.
 Why?
 When the eye sees forms, there are no forms seen.
 Even when the mind consciousness knows something, there is nothing to not know and nothing to know.
-At the time of delusion there is no understanding; at the time of understanding there is no delusion.
-During a dream there is no awakening; at the time of awakening there is no dream.
+At the moment of delusion there is no understanding; at the moment of understanding there is no delusion.
+During a dream there is no awakening; at the moment of awakening there is no dream.
 Therefore, the sutra says: “The great assembly, having seen Akshobhya Boddha, no longer saw that Buddha.
 Ananda!
-No dharma has contact with the eye and ear organs to produce a reaction.
+No dharma has contact with the eyes and ears to produce a reaction.
 Why?
 Dharmas do not see dharmas; dharmas do not know dharmas.”
 Furthermore, the sutra says: “The nonproduction of consciousness (vijnanas) due to forms is called not seeing forms.” (p.
 47)